 But engrams, silent or active, must still be holding memory information somehow.
 Tonegawa thinks that this information is stored not in synapses’ strength, but in synapses’ very existence.
 When a specific memory is formed, new connections are quickly forged, creating anatomical bridges between constellations of cells, he suspects.
 “That defines the content of memory,” he says.
 “That is the substrate.”

 These newly formed synapses can then be beefed up, leading to the memory burbling up as an active engram, or pared down and weakened, leading to a silent engram.
 Tonegawa says this idea requires less energy than the LTP model, which holds that memory storage requires constantly revved up synapses full of numerous contact points.
-Synapse existence, he argues, can hold memory in a latent, low-maintenance state.
+Synapse existence, he argues, can hold memory in a latent, low-maintenance state.“The brain doesn’t even have to recognize that it’s a memory,” says Ryan, who shares this view.
+Stored in the anatomy of arrays of neurons, memory is “in the shape of the brain itself,” he says.

 A temporary vessel